 We know that tourism is a great force for the good if done right.
 But it can destroy whole areas if done wrong.
 I hope that Central America does not repeat the mistakes of some Caribbean destinations and sells out to mass tourism.
 There is a chance to do things differently here.
-Costa Rica is a great example and we try to inspire our neighbours in Panama and Nicaragua also to focus on quality tourism, not just number of visitors.
+Costa Rica is a great example and we try to inspire our neighbours in Panama and Nicaragua also to focus on quality tourism, not just the number of visitors.

 Like many other places around the world, there is concern in Central America about the economic and political situation and the potential turmoil which this can bring to a destination.

-And of course we are also feeling the signs of climate change through extreme and unusual weather patterns, excessive rains, droughts, increase in temperatures, etc.
+And of course, we are also feeling the signs of climate change through extreme and unusual weather patterns, excessive rains, droughts, increase in temperatures, etc.

 In your blog, you mention that, because of more and more international tourists, the vast jungles and amazing wildlife of Africa and tropical forests of Costa Rica are increasingly becoming safe from poaching and deforestation.
-Do you think that the onus has shifted to travelers and responsible businesses like yours in conserving natural resources, compared to governments?
+Do you think that the onus has shifted to travellers and responsible businesses like yours in conserving natural resources, compared to governments?

 Really successful conservation needs to be done in public and private sector alliances.
-Just the government, or private companies by themselves won’t make it.
+Just the government or private companies by themselves won’t make it.

-Costa Rica is a great example of public private partnerships in tourism over 30 years or more, and how sustainable development goals can be put in practice.
+Costa Rica is a great example of public-private partnerships in tourism over 30 years or more, and how sustainable development goals can be put in practice.

 Sustainability is about inspiring each other.
 Sharing success stories.
 Looking for synergies and then showing the value of what has been achieved to everybody involved.
 The creation of national parks in Central America is not always a welcome event at first, but when you can show that it generates more wealth than cutting trees down or agriculture, you will soon get a buy in from everybody.